Do You Want Wall Street to Control Your Health Care?

 A good portion of administrative costs for private insurance go to bloated CEO salaries, the 2008 median of which was $12.5 million per year.
 The median salary for CEOs in technology, oil and gas, and financials was in the $8 million range.

-Commission made him give back $468 million, enough to the pay the annual premiums of 78,000 American families with premiums of $500 per month.
+When he was forced to leave UnitedHealth Group, William McGuire received a golden parachute of $1.1 billion, but the Securities and Exchange Commission made him give back $468 million, enough to the pay the annual premiums of 78,000 American families with premiums of $500 per month.

 Wendell Potter worked as a senior executive for several health insurance companies, and he recently gave testimony before a Senate committee.
 He maintained that medical insurance companies are one of the main reasons why our health care system is "both the most expensive and one of the most dysfunctional in the world."